Thank you for joining us for the Festál 2021 event. Stay connected & receive the latest updates for 2022 by signing up for the Festál newsletter.

-The Hmong people are an ethnic group who have maintained their own language, customs and ways of life while adopting the ways of the country they live, since the Hmong do not have a country of their own.
-The Hmong New Year celebration was created to give thanks to ancestors and to welcome a new beginning.
+The Hmong people are an ethnic group who have maintained their own language, customs and ways of life, while adopting the ways of the country they live in, since the Hmong do not have a country of their own.
+The Hmong New Year Celebration was created to give thanks to ancestors and welcome a new beginning.
 This is the biggest festive holiday celebrated where Hmong communities exist.
-Traditionally, this celebration lasts for ten days, but this has been shortened here in America.
-Everyone dresses in traditional Hmong clothing and enjoy Hmong traditional food, dance and music.
-One very popular part of the Hmong New Year is, “Pov Pob” tossing ball between two people, a form of courtship.
+Traditionally, this celebration lasts for ten days, but has been shortened in the U.S. Everyone dresses in traditional Hmong clothing and enjoy traditional food, dance and music.
+One very popular part of the Hmong New Year is, 'Pov Pob' tossing ball between two people, a form of courtship.

 DID YOU KNOW?